Cereal seed treatments for farmers to consider this autumn

 See also: 5 tips for achieving successful residuals herbicides sprays

-With this bewildering range of products, Agrii technical manager David Leaper has looked back at several years of their trials data to see which pay and where farmer priorities should be this autumn.
+With a bewildering range of products currently on the market, Agrii technical manager David Leaper looks back at several years of their trials data to see which pay and where farmer priorities should be this autumn.

 1) Disease control